solyarisoftware/sinatra-api-server-toolbox/README.md

 To reproduce the Rails developer usual experience:
 -  I enjoyed use of [shotgun](https://github.com/rtomayko/shotgun) to automatically reload rack development server.
 - I used very useful [tux](https://github.com/cldwalker/tux) developement environment to browse ActiveRecord models and doying queries, a la *rails console*.
+Last but not least I find useful [Hirb](https://github.com/cldwalker/hirb) gem, to display record data set in pretty print data tables.

-# Activerecord ORM
+# Using ActiveRecord ORM

 In this sample application, I want connect with two already living databases (let say you already have in production some *legacy* database and you want to access these data with an API server):